Bounded and unbounded cohomology of homeomorphism and diffeomorphism groups: Homeomorphisms and diffeomorphisms of the sphere Sn

 Since $H^1_b$ vanishes for every group, the only remaining case is the vanishing of $H^2_b(G_1)$ when $p=1$.
 Now $G_1 \cong \Homeo_c(S^{n-1}\times \bR)$ or $\Diff^r_{c}(S^{n-1}\times \bR)$ and we can apply \Cref{thm:diff:ba}.

 Now \Cref{thm:sss} shows that the bounded cohomology of $G$ coincides with that of the quotient semi-simplicial set $X_{\bullet}^\perp /G$.
-This quotient, however, is boundedly acyclic as soon as $n>1$ because $G$ acts transitively on tuples of fat points with distinct cores by a germ pasting argument.
+This quotient, however, is boundedly acyclic as soon as $n>1$ because $G$ acts transitively on tuples of fat points with distinct cores by a germ pasting argument as in the proof of \Cref{circle}.
+That is, given two $(p+1)$-tuples of pairwise disjoint orientation-preserving embeddings of open balls into $S^n$, there is an orientation-preserving transformation of $S^n$ in the corresponding regularity which sends each ball embedding among the first tuple to the corresponding embedding among the second tuple.
 The only difference with $S^1$ for this transitivity is that in dimension one the cyclic order of the points must be preserved. \end{proof}

 Now we restrict to the case of $S^3$ and proceed to answer Ghys's question.